ExpressLRS/web-flasher/README.md

 To actually test the code you will need a firmware folder in the same directory as `index.html` and friends.
 The firmware folder, with all it's acoutrements can be downloaded from the ExpressLRS github repository.
 1. Browse to `https://github.com/ExpressLRS/ExpressLRS/actions`
-2. Find the `Target config cleanup` run, and click on that
+2. Find the latest `3.x.x-maintenance` build, and click on that build
 3. At the bottom of the page you will find `firmware`, this is the firmware zip that you need to download
 4. For development, unzip `firmware.zip` in the root folder, next to this `README.md` file.
 5. For deployment, unzip `firmware.zip` in the same folder as `index.html`.